SAFETY DATA SHEET

 Skin protection

 PVC or natural rubber gloves.
 See Australian/New Zealand Standard AS/NZS 2161 for more information.
-When selecting gloves for use against certain chemicals, the degradation resistance, permeation rate and permeation breakthrough time should be considered.
 Occupational protective clothing (depending on conditions in which it has to be used, in particular as regards the period for which it is worn, which shall be determined on the basis of the seriousness of the risk, the frequency of exposure to the risk, the characteristics of the workstation of each worker and the performance of the protective clothing).
 See Australian/New Zealand Standard AS/NZS 4501 for more information.

 Body protection